 Victoria University has consolidated its research activity.
-From 2018 research of the Institute for Sustainability & Innovation (ISI) is located within the Institute of Sustainable Industries & Liveable Cities.
+From 2018 research of the Institute for Sustainability & Innovation (ISI) is located within the Institute for Sustainable Industries & Liveable Cities.

 ISI selects students from overseas to work on water related research projects as part of our Occupational Trainee (OT) program.
 Every year ISI will have a maximum of 6 interns.